netlify/eslint-config-node/CONTRIBUTING.md

 1. Create a branch named `releases/<tag>/<version>` with the version you'd like to release.
 2. Push the branch to the repo.

-For example, a branch named `releases/rc/4.0.0` will create the version `v4.0.0-rc` and will publish it under the `rc` tag
+For example, a branch named `releases/rc/4.0.0` will create the version `v4.0.0-rc` and publish it under the `rc` tag.